Frauds, Scams & Phishing

 "Phishing" is one of the most common methods scammers use to contact their victims.
 They will use "spam" (unsolicited emails) to bait consumers into disclosing sensitive personal information such as social security numbers, credit card numbers, personal identification numbers, passwords, and other private information.

-These unsolicited emails give the appearance of being from legitimate businesses.
+These unsolicited emails or phone calls give the appearance of being from legitimate businesses.
 Scammers will often select a business that their target does business with.
-The fraudsters tell the email recipients they need to "update" or "validate" their billing information to keep their accounts active.
+The fraudsters tell the recipients they need to "update" or "validate" their billing information to keep their accounts active.
 Sometimes, these scammers will use language that creates a sense of urgency or even go so far as to threaten their targets into clicking a link or sharing information.
 To help set the hook, scammers will even create websites that imitate a legitimate business with logos, colors, and designs to match and direct their target to this fake website.
 The consumers then submit their information to the impostor, who uses the personal data to commit identity theft.

 - Never click on links in unexpected email.
 If you get an email that warns you, with little or no notice, that an account of yours will be shut down or suspended unless you reconfirm your billing information, do not reply or click on the link in the email.
 Instead, contact the legitimate company cited in the email using a telephone number or web address you know is genuine.
 Always manually type in the web address of the website into your web browser.